Desert Crack/Trad Camp

 The Fall (September – early December) and Spring (March – early June) are typically the best seasons to climb in southern Utah, but the winter months are also an excellent time to climb.
 In the winter we tend to climb at sunny crags in order to be comfortable.
 Temperatures in the winter can be very pleasant (mid to high 50’s) but it often feels like the 70’s when you’re in the sun.
 It’s a great way to get some warm weather rock climbing in during those long winter months.

 In a nut shell Bill is a valuable Demon of a climbing guide with a naturally gifted approach to guiding.
 After a few days at Indian Creek making big leaps in my crack climbing ability, I’m looking forward to returning in July for two more days in the Black! – J. Edmonds

 3 solid days of Desert Crack Climbing.
 What could be better in the fall or spring!

 After a well-deserved and hearty breakfast, we’ll head back to the crag for more work on crack climbing technique.
 Due to the low ratios and small group sizes on this program, the guides have the opportunity to customize the instruction based on your progression from the previous day and help you with your crack climbing technique in the areas where you need the most work.
-At the conclusion of the day, participants on the program will depart the climbing area and either travel back through Moab or Durango on their way home.

 Add additional climbing days on at your discretion!
 We can schedule additional days of Private Guiding in the area if you would like to continue your trip and climb other towers in the area or crag at Indian Creek!